BCITSA Student Services | SE2-2nd Floor, BCIT Burnaby Campus | Monday through Friday 8:00 am – 3:00 pm

 BCITSA Advocacy Services

-Confidentiality is important
+Confidentiality is Important

 In situations where Advocacy Specialists believe students may be of harm to themselves, someone else, or the BCIT community, they have an obligation to report this information even without the students’ explicit consent.